The Fellowship Award

 How are the fellowship funds issued?

-Fellowship funds are generally sent to the host partner institution for disbursement to the fellow as part of a regular salary payment or stipend.
-In rare cases, when funds may not be disbursed via a host institution, IIE-SRF may work with the host and the fellow to arrange an alternative method for issuing the fellowship funds.
+Fellowship funds are typically sent to the host partner for disbursement to the fellow as part of a regular salary payment or stipend.
+In rare cases, when funds may not be disbursed through a host institution, IIE-SRF may send the IIE-SRF fellowship funds directly to the scholar in installments throughout the fellowship term.

 What is a typical fellowship payment schedule?

-IIE-SRF suggests that the host partner disburse the fellowship funds in a way that works best for the fellow and the institution, typically evenly disbursed over the course of the fellowship.
-If possible, providing a larger percentage in the first payment can help to defray relocation costs, which often include a deposit/advance rent for an apartment, purchasing furniture, and other costs.
+Most IIE-SRF fellows are paid through a payroll system at the host institution, and IIE-SRF suggests that the host partner disburse the fellowship funds in a way that works best for the fellow and the institution, typically evenly distributed over the course of the fellowship.
+It is sometimes helpful to provide a larger payment in the first installment to help to defray relocation costs, which can be significant.

 Does IIE-SRF have any suggestions for raising the matching support?